THE TEACHING TEAM

 LINDA POSSAK ANDERSON, ADCRG, TCRG

 Linda began Irish dancing at a young age and competed at the Open Championship level throughout Western Canada, at the North American and the World Championships.
 Following a successful competitive career and completion of a Bachelors Degree in Communications, Linda completed her teacher’s exam in 1991 and was awarded her TCRG by the Irish Dancing Commission in Ireland (CLRG).
 She received accreditation as an adjudicator (ADCRG) in 2017.
 As an instructor, Linda has developed many championship students and teams.
-Outside the dance studio, Linda serves on the board of Western Canada's Irish Dance Teachers' Association as Vice Regional Director, a position she has held for many years.
+Outside the dance studio, Linda serves on the board of Western Canada's Irish Dance Teachers' Association as Regional Director.
 Linda is also proud to be one of Western Canada’s elected representatives to CLRG.

 ALI HAMPSHIRE BILCOX,

 A two-time Western Canadian Oireachtas Champion and six-time World qualifer, Ali began dancing at the age of 13.
 During her competitive years, she competed at the World Championships four times, and also competed annually at the North American Championships, earning a top ten overall finish at her final North Americans in San Diego.
-Ali holds an Honours Degree in English Literature from the University of Calgary and is a past recipient of the prestigious Irish Dance Teachers’ of North America Scholarship.
-She received her TCRG qualifications in 2007 and her adjudicator (ADCRG) qualifications in 2016.
+Ali holds an Honours Degree in English Literature from the University of Calgary and is a past recipient of the Irish Dance Teachers’ of North America Scholarship.
+She received her TCRG qualifications in 2007 and her adjudicator qualifications in 2016.
 Ali has served as Co-chair and Treasurer for 6 regional Oireachtasi and for the North American Championships in 2019 and Canadian Championships in 2021.
 Ali currently serves on the selection committee for the IDTANA Cyril McNiff Memorial Scholarship Program.